 I might have written about how right after what is now referred to as “The Mandoline Incident,” I was diagnosed with skin cancer on my head.
 But I usually write humor and I really couldn’t figure out how to spin that one into something hilarious.
 I’m totally fine now, by the way.
 Joke’s on you, squamous cell carcinoma.

 Another blog worthy topic I might’ve written about…my oldest child graduated high school.
 That’s a big event, right?
-She was accepted to the University of Washington, her first choice school, and our families flew up for her graduation and it was fun and fine and I probably shed a few tears during the ceremony, I honestly don’t remember.
+She was accepted to her first choice school, and our families flew up for her graduation and it was fun and fine and I probably shed a few tears during the ceremony, I honestly don’t remember.

 And then this summer she worked to save money and we talked about the things she would need for school.
 We bought new bedding for her dorm.
 And it was exciting and I was fine.
 We bought storage drawers and a mini fridge.
 And I was fine.
 We ordered her textbooks online a few days ago and shipped them to her dorm address.
 And still I was fine.

-And then yesterday we packed everything into the car, drove the car onto the ferry and set off for UW in Seattle.
+And then yesterday we packed everything into the car, drove the car onto the ferry and set off for her college town.
 We moved her into a clean, bright, nearly brand new dorm building, we had a lovely dinner with her roommate and her super nice family, and it all should have been fine.

 But when I hugged my daughter good-bye and watched her walk down the city street, away from us, her family, her protectors, it was like watching her walk straight out of her childhood.
 And into the unknown.
 And then I was not fine.
 So now, I’ll write.